Donald ERICKSON

 US5653116

-Triple-Effect Absorption
+Triple-Effect Absorption Cycle

-Cycle with Condensate-to-Solution Sensible Heat Exchanger
+with Condensate-to-Solution Sensible Heat Exchanger

-Abstract -- A
+Abstract -- A triple-effect

-limitations of currently known triple-effect cycles:
+currently known triple-effect cycles: super-atmospheric

-super-atmospheric pressures and/or low pressure absorbers that
+pressures and/or low pressure absorbers that operate without

-are with absorber 302, condenser 304, and evaporator 305 of the
+with absorber 302, condenser 304, and evaporator 305 of the

 single-effect loop.
 Sensible heat losses are reduced by